 Figure 13.
-Average daily catch rates for adipose fin-clipped and non clipped Coho yearlings in 2006.
+Average daily catch rates for adipose fin-clipped and non clipped Coho yearlings in 2007.

 As we have seen previously, hatchery fin-clipped Coho smolts outmigrate over a relatively short time span, en-masse.
 Un-clipped (presumably wild) Coho yearlings tend to outmigrate over a longer time period.
 This probably indicates that ACCE and YCCE production estimates for hatchery smolts are likely to be more adversely affected by an erroneous assumption of constant trap catch efficiencies than wild Coho.
-Both groups are still likely to be affected by an underestimation of night time catch efficiencies though.
+Both groups are still likely to be affected by an underestimation of nighttime catch efficiencies though since wild and hatchery origin smolts swim closer to the surface at night and the true number of marked smolts passing the trap site during the night and during daylight is unknown.

-Using the ACCE catch efficiencies the total production of ad-clipped Coho yearlings for 2006 is 1,542,420 smolts and the total production of un-clipped smolts is 1,269,271 smolts.
-Using the YCCE catch efficiencies, the clipped production would be 1,439,793 clipped smolts and 1,184,820 unclipped smolts.
-However, we know that only 1,164,296 clipped smolts were released in 2006 making the ACCE estimate over 32% too high for clipped hatchery smolts, and the YCCE estimate 23% too high.
+Using the overall ACCE catch efficiencies the total production of adclipped Coho yearlings for 2007 is 985,011 smolts and the total production of unclipped smolts is 697,727 smolts.
+Using the YCCE catch efficiencies, the clipped production would be 1,567,376 clipped smolts and 1,110,241 unclipped smolts.
+However, we know that 1,283,414 clipped smolts were released in 2007 making the ACCE estimate 23.3% too low for clipped hatchery smolts, and the YCCE estimate 22.1% too high.

-Adjusting the ACCE and YCCE estimates for unclipped Coho to account for this bias would result in an estimate of ~ 958,110 unmarked Coho smolts passing the trap site in 2006.
-Of these, we know that around 145,982 were unclipped hatchery-origin smolts.
-Thus, a wild production estimate for 2006 derived using the ACCE or YCCE estimation methods would be 812,128 wildorigin smolts.
+Adjusting the ACCE and YCCE estimates for unclipped Coho to account for this bias would result in an estimate of ~ 909,098 unmarked Coho smolts passing the trap site in 2007.
+Of these, we know that around 134,481 were unclipped hatchery-origin smolts.
+Thus, a wild production estimate for 2007 derived using the ACCE or YCCE estimation methods would be 774,618 wild-origin smolts.